 I am fascinated by Avalanche products.
 Everything from the cheesecake covers to the wide margins gives them that cheap grindhouse feel, while the hints of quality or brilliance that manage to come through despite their base origins make one almost root for Avalanche Games.
 At the time the price would have been too steep to justify a purchase (12 dollars for 48 pages? with wide margins and no art?
-Eat shit Avalanche) for anyone but a fanatic, but this time Avalanche Press rolled a 17 and the quality table said: It’s Alright!
+Eat shit Avalanche) for anyone but a fanatic, but this time Avalanche Press rolled a 17 and the quality table said: Somewhat Decent.

-Though deities have portfolios, they cannot automatically use all the spells of that domain at will (a ridiculously OP ability that made no sense).
+Though deities have portfolios, they cannot automatically use all the spells of that domain at will (a ridiculously OP ability in De&De that made no sense).
 Instead gods have knowledge of the Runes, giving them a variety of spell-like abilities to choose from as they level up, as well as something to separate them from the lowly mortals.
 As a last conceit, each god receives a number of Fate-points (Divine points in this case), that allow him to change a single failed check into a success or a success into a critical success.
-You can use one per quest and they are finite and almost impossible to replenish.
-The setting is meant to be low magic, but since you play deities you are allowed to purchase a single magic item upon character creation (or 2 with the GM’s discretion), with any weapons restricted to +2 or below.
+You can use exactly one point per quest and they are finite and almost impossible to replenish.
+The setting is meant to be low magic but since you play deities you are allowed to purchase a single magic item upon character creation (or 2 with the GM’s discretion), with any weapons restricted to +2 or below.

 For the non-divine muggle characters Ragnarok does have a little bit to offer.
 First the bad stuff: Paladins and Monks have been removed from the game, along with the anticipated equipment restriction list we have come to expect in these types of games.
 Elves and Dwarves do exist but only as NPCs, and in case you absolutely MUST play a Half-Orc the game provides the Trollborn, the only race that feels shoe-horned in .
 It is infinitely more likely you will simply go with human PCs.
 Two feats are given in the side-bars to Nordify (or Vikify if you will, I certainly will) the game somewhat, but most of these are flavorful trick pony abilities at best; Shield-catch a weapon if your opponent rolls a natural 1, throw two spears at once at the cost of reduced range and the Barbarian may throw Hand- and Battleaxes at 3rd level as an extra feature, but otherwise everything is kept more or less the same.
 Arguably, Wizardry should have merited at least a paragraph of flavor text so we understand what it is in the context of Viking Myth and the inclusion of both a sorcerer and a wizard class feels redundant but whatever, we are rolling with it.

-The Rune sub-system is very interesting, and a way of differentiating deities from their mortal counterparts while not making them overpowered as fuck.
-Each rune is a supernatural ability that may be cast as a standard action, around 2/day, which makes it a potent, but hardly overpowered ability.
+The Rune sub-system is very interesting and represents a way of differentiating deities from their mortal counterparts while not making them overpowered as fuck.
+Each rune is a supernatural ability that may be cast as a standard action, around 2/day, which makes it a potent but not overpowered ability.
 The only problem is the DC, which is fixed at 11+ability score modifier, making any ability that requires a saving throw fucking useless at higher levels.
 A simple DC = 10 + 1/2 class levels + ability modifier would have sufficed.
 You get a new rune every level, and only Odin knows all of them.
 Effects vary greatly, and each rune can be both beneficial as well as harmful.
 Anything from conjuring up hail to a minor stat increase/decrease is provided, fairly basic bitch shit.
 The ability to smite people with hailstones or conjure up a ray of frost that deals your leveld4 damage is appreciated though.

 After this the book spends a considerable time giving you a crash-course in what Vikings were both historically and mythically, wasting not a single word in conveying the essentials.
-Vikings are this and this, they waged war so and so, these are some ships, this is what Viking naval warfare looked like, a note on Beserkers (for some reason labelled as Women Berserkes even though the topic of gender does not come up in this section) and here are some notes on worship.
+Vikings are this and this, they waged war so and so, these are some ships, this is what Viking naval warfare looked like, a note on Beserkers (for some reason labelled as Women Berserkes even though the topic of gender does not come up in this section) and here are some notes on religious rites.
 After that considerably more time is spent on the Viking world of Myth, including Midgard, a sort of quasi-historical fantasy Europe where most of the action is to take place.

 Dwarves and Elves in Norse mythology differ from their Tolkenian counterparts (to be expected, as I understand Tolkien took the mythological antecedents and injected Christian themes and symbolism into it) and are considerably less benevolent.
 Elves are the creations of the God Frey, whimsical child-snatching sorcerers and warriors, bereft of morals or organization, often the pawns or servants of the Gods.
-Dwarves are skilled craftsmen of sorcerous objects, born from the blood of Mimir, the prophetic severed head that sits under Ygdrassil (someone needs to write a setting where the Evil empire has this as their patron god and all the other gods are considered usurpers), ugly and self-loathing, capable of working great wonders for the right price (usually a human bride, or something worse).
+Dwarves are skilled craftsmen of sorcerous objects, born from the blood of Mimir, the prophetic severed Giant head that sits under Ygdrassil (someone needs to write a setting where the Evil empire has this as their patron god and all the other gods are considered usurpers), ugly and self-loathing, capable of working great wonders for the right price (usually a human bride, or something worse).
 Woe to anyone who tries to cheat a dwarf.
 Both races live in their own realms, though they may certainly be found outside of them.

-The big baddies of the setting are of course the Giants, hailing from Jotunheim and fiery Muspelheim, ceaselessly working to bring evil upon the world.
+The big baddies of the setting are of course the Giants, hailing from Jotunheim and fiery Muspelheim, working tirelessly to bring evil upon the world.
 Giants have been given a bit of a power boost (Most giants are clever and wily and a significant percentage has sorcerer levels), making them a challenge for even the gods.
 In addition to the Frost and Fire Giants we are by now quite familiar with, Ragnarok gives us the Sea Giant, which is a nice if forgettable addition.
 The chief badguy among the Giants is Utgard-Loki, a 15th level fire giant sorcerer, who is sadly not worked out beyond this simple description.

 Niflheim also happens to be the place where many exiles of the Lesser races flee, filled with the odd rare herb here and there, making it a prime location for adventuring and giving you a good reason for why the fuck you would actually want to go there.
 Adventuring in Niflheim for mortals is fucking dangerous, as each day you must pass an increasingly difficult saving throw or go insane.
 More could have been done with this, but I get the gist.